 Stewardship: Giving Back to God

-Give cheerfully - "Let everyone give as his heart tells him, neither grudgingly, nor under compulsion, for God loves the man that gives cheerfully."
+Without Stewardship, these Ministries, Clubs and Organizations would not be possible.
+(Give cheerfully - "Let everyone give as his heart tells him, neither grudgingly, nor under compulsion, for God loves the man that gives cheerfully.")
 (II Cor.
-9:7)
+9:7).

 Is there a difference in Church Membership?